tomiwaajayi/cw-challenge/README.md

 I decided to have two main compponents.
   ##### 1. A search component (SearchSection.vue)
   ##### 2. An image display component (ImageGrid.vue)
-  - The api request is made on form submit in the Search component (which is done by the 'enter' click event and it gets back an array of the image data.
+  - The api request is made on form submit in the Search component (which is done by the 'enter' click event and also triggered on form input.
+The search function triggered on search is debounced by the dependency "lodash.debounce") and it gets back an array of the image data.
 This data is then sent to the image display component.
 The loading state is also communicated to the "Image-grid component" from the "search component" to display skeleton loaders while the loading status is true.

   ##### 3. The skeleton loader (SkeletonLoader.vue)
  - It's the component rendered to the grid view when images are being fetched.
 It's imported directly in the ImageGrid.vue component.